A 72-hour kit is a bag filled with the things that you need to survive for 72 hours in the event of an emergency.

 When choosing a compass, you want a reliable one.
 Liquid-filled compasses are generally more accurate.
 If your compass is clear and lays flat, you can set it down on your map.
 Learn how to use a compass so that you can find water and safety.
 I've included a link at the bottom of this post on how to use a compass.
 Consider printing this to include in your kit.

 Copies of important documents are important.
-If you leave your home due to hurricane, tornado, or fire evacuations, it might not be there when you return.
-You'll need insurance information, loan information, car insurance, etc. You'll also want copies of birth certificates, social security cards, life and health insurance, etc. Consider both paper copies in a large-sized ziplock bag, as well as thumb drive with copies of these, along with copies of important photographs.
+If you leave your home due to hurricane, tornado, flood, or fire evacuations, it might not be there when you return.
+You'll need insurance information, loan information, car insurance, etc. You'll also want copies of birth certificates, social security cards, life and health insurance, etc. Consider both paper copies in a large-sized Ziplock bag, as well as a thumb drive with copies of these, along with copies of important photographs.

 Laminated small photographs of each member of the family, as well as a family photo, put together on a ring, with identification on the back, is helpful for identifying family members if children are separated from the family.
 They can also be a source of comfort.